A Copenhagen Energy company

 Co-existing with local fishing activities

-In other parts of the world, recreational and professional fishing activities and wind farms co-exist and we want to establish a local model.
+In other parts of the world, recreational and professional fishing activities and windfarms have co-existed.

 Approvals